 Also, just like lips, eyelids often can have a slight natural pigment or tone to them that can make it difficult for certain shadow colors to pop.
 Primers, especially those with nude or white tones to them, serve as clean canvases that allow any and all shadow colors to come through.
 Heck, if you doled out big bucks for those shadow singles and palettes, you should get your money’s worth with solid makeup looks, right?

-STEP 1: After applying your daily eye creams and facial moisturizers, squeeze a tiny bit of primer onto a flat eyeshadow brush, (like the Giorgio Armani Beauty Concealer Brush) or your fingertips.
+STEP 1: After applying your daily eye creams and facial moisturizers, squeeze a tiny bit of primer (we stan the OG Urban Decay Eyeshadow Potion)onto a flat eyeshadow brush, like the Giorgio Armani Beauty Concealer Brush, or your fingertips.

 STEP 4: Remember to apply primer under the bottom lashes as well if you intend to use shadow or liner there.
-Allow about a minute for the formula to dry and absorb.
+Allow about a minute for the formula to dry.

 Blurring primers — like the YSL Beauty Touche Éclat Silver Blur Primer — use light-reflecting technology to create a soft-focus effect that airbrushes out flaws, making them easier to cover.
 We also love the Maybelline New York Face Studio Master Prime Blur + Smooth, a drugstore beauty buy that holds up all day and won’t break the bank.